oroinc/documentation/user_guide/channel_guide.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Status**","Current status of the Channel instance.
-The following two values are possible:
+  "**Status**","Current status of the сhannel.

-  - *Inactive*: (default); no data will be loaded from the Channel; the option is useful if a Channel is being configured for future use or is out of date.
-(For inactive channels no new data is uploaded to the system, but all the data loaded while the Channel was active is considered by the reports.
+  *Inactive* or *Active*.
+For inactive channels no new data is uploaded to the system (the option is useful if a сhannel is being configured for future use or is out of date.

-  - *Active*: data will be loaded from the Channel, can be viewed in the system and is considered by the reports.

-  By default the filed value is set to *Inactive*"

   "**Name**", "Name that will be used to refer to the Channel in the system.
 It is recommended to keep the name meaningful."

-  "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the Channel instance created.
-The following types are available:
+  "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the channel  created.

+  The following types are initially available:

-  - *B2B*: the type dedicated for managing mostly off-line B2B customer relations
+  - *B2B*: dedicated for managing B2B customer relations

-  - *Web*: the type sharpened for :term:`Magento` shops
+  - *Web*: sharpened for :term:`Magento` stores

   - *Custom*: any other channels, subject to specific business needs and goals"